jspiegler/goperf/README.md

 An application, in the command-line style of iperf, written in Go, for testing the setup of TCP and UDP data connections, monitoring and reporting of a connection's data rate, and verification that the received data matches the sent.

+For TCP connections, the data rate can be restrained by specifying a data rate at which the client should transmit.

+For UDP connections, two (and only rwo) of the following three parameters are specified to control tjhe data rate:

+* packet size (<tt>-psize</tt> flag)
+* packets per second (<tt>-pps</tt> flag)
+* data rate Mbps (<tt>-Mbps</tt> flag

+When testing UDP, *goperf* also calculates and displays jitter, as well as dropped and out of order packets.

 # Installation

 go get github.com/jspiegler/goperf/goperf